Virginia Rental Agreement

 Virginia Landlord Tenant Laws

-• Warranty of Habitability – Virginia landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Virginia landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within 14-21 days after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord, terminate the lease, or (in some cases) make repairs and deduct from the rent.
-Tenants in Virginia aren’t allowed to withhold rent.
+Virginia prohibits withholding rent.

 • Evictions – Virginia landlords may evict tenants for a number of reasons including, but not limited to failure to pay rent, a violation of a leasing term, or committing an illegal act.
 Landlords must provide tenants with prior notice to pay, comply or quit, depending on the type of eviction, which triggers different notice periods.
 Evictions may take around 2 to 4 months.
 Virginia also has an Eviction Diversion Pilot Program for certain low-income tenants.

-• Security Deposits – Virginia caps security deposits at a maximum of two months’ rent.
-Upon lease termination, a landlord has 45 days to return any unused portion of a tenant’s security deposit.
+• Security Deposits – Virginia limits a security deposit to two months’ rent.
+When the lease ends, the landlord has 45 days to return any unused portion of a tenant’s deposit.

-• Lease Termination – Virginia allows tenants to break a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, failure to make a mandatory disclosure, or domestic abuse.
+• Lease Termination – Virginia allows tenants to end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, failure to make a mandatory disclosure, or domestic abuse.

-• Rent Increases and Fees – Virginia does not set a maximum cap on the amount of a rent increase, or require a particular amount of advance notice before the increase goes into effect.
+• Rent Increases and Fees – Virginia does not limit the amount or timing of a rent increase.
 Most fees charged to a tenant must be agreed in the lease to be enforceable.
-Some are capped by law, including late fees (maximum 10% of the monthly rent) and bounced check fees (maximum $50).
+Some are limited by law, including late fees (maximum 10% of the monthly rent) and bounced check fees (maximum $50).

-• Landlord Entry – Virginia landlords can enter rental property at reasonable times for purposes reasonably related to the tenancy, like maintenance, inspections, and property showings.
-Before entering, a landlord must provide at least 72 hours of advance notice, unless it’s an emergency situation, and must specify the latest date (within the next 14 days) that the entry will occur.
+• Landlord Entry – Virginia landlords may enter rental property at reasonable times for reasonable business purposes, like maintenance, inspections, and property showings.
+Except in emergencies, the landlord must give at least 72 hours of advance notice.
+Virginia also requires the advance notice to specify the latest date (within the next 14 days) that the entry will occur.

-• Settling Legal Disputes – Virginia allows hearing landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $5,000.
+• Settling Legal Disputes – Virginia lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $5,000.
 Unlike many states, Virginia allows evictions in small claims, although regular civil courts are also always an option.

 To learn more about landlord tenant laws in Virginia, click here.